ihucos/counter.dev/posts/pwyw.md

 I like to think how easy one could just go without paying the bill after eating at a restaurant.
 Nevertheless not many people actually do that.
 If that happened the experience of eating at a restaurant would have to be much worse in order to ensure guests actually pay.
-The operational cost of restaurants for hiring more staff to - for example - check for receipts at the exit would ultimately be passed to the guests.
+The additional cost for restaurants to hiring more staff to - for example - check for receipts at the exit would ultimately be passed to the guests.

-By prioritizing user value beyond almost everything we will stick with the PWYW for a while.
+By prioritizing user value beyond almost everything we will stick with the PWYW-Model for a while.
 In fact counter's technical architecture is build to at least cover operational costs which such low service fees.
 But should you use PWYW for your next project?
 The answer might not surprise you: probably not
 - expect you think you know what you are doing.

 In the end I want to thank all paying users and say that I truly appreciate all donations.
 There are users which are onboard from the very beginning which makes me very happy.
-I hope many users start with a free service but in the end can become paying users.
+I hope many users start with a free service but in the end become paying users.